alexle/alexle.github.com/posts/pearl_street_mile.markdown

 <div class="separator">Photo credit to my coworker.
 Short shorts rule!</div>
 </p>

 My coworker yells 'Run faster!', but I don't hear him or anyone else around me.
-My vision has tunneled and all I see in front of me is the girl I've been trying to catch the entire race (I don't catch her).
-An old man blows by me, but my mind is probably playing tricks on me (he was 61 years old).
+My vision has tunneled and all I can manage to see is the girl I've been trying to catch the entire race (I don't catch her).
+An old man blows me, but my mind is probably playing tricks on me (he was 61 years old).

 I must have blacked out because I don't remember anything else.
 I cross the finish and my watch shockingly shows [**5:42**][3].
 Smashed my PR, yes!

 ##Why You Should Bring Back The Mile (And Other Short Distance Races)##

 When you finish a marathon, you feel a deep sense of gratitude and happiness.
-There's satisfaction from all the long training put in.
+There's satisfaction and pride from all the long training put in.
 There may be tears of joy, and people who supported you to be thankful for.

 When you finish a mile race, you feel pumped up and *alive*.
 Kind of like riding a rollercoaster.
 It's scary, it's uncomfortable, and it's over before you know it.
 You may even want to run another one right afterwards like me.
 It's an amazing rush.